neumino/neumino.github.io/movies.md

-### Lady Driver
+### Rose Island
-*Released on 2020-12-03, vote average 4.5*
+*Released on 2020-12-09, vote average 7.2*

-When a rebellious teen embarks on a solo summer journey to connect with her roots, she finds herself in a new world, geared up for the ride of her life, and discovers she had the drive in her all along.
+In 1968, engineer Giorgio Rosa established the independent state called &#34;The Isle of Roses&#34; off the coast of Rimini, built on a platform outside the territorial waters, with Esperanto as the official language.
+The Italian authorities did not take it well because the micronation was seen as an expedient to not pay taxes on the revenues obtained thanks to the arrival of numerous tourists and curious people.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zF3-l__N2SM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qS2NtbEoIc8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>